Images from the past featuring local Grumman aircraft.Learn more

 It is often little things that can create the final impetus for big decisions in life - in my case I went to the movies, and came out having made a momentous decision as a result!
 The movie I saw was called "Gold" and starred Roger Moore (later he played James Bond in various Bond movies) - the movie was not all that good, but it was made in South Africa and featured a lengthy scene with a Piper PA28-140 Cherokee flying over bushveld terrain - nice air-to-air footage indeed over spectacular countryside, and along with the fact that the weather in SA, if this movie was any guide, appeared to be quite wonderful, led me to think of investigating the place.

-Sure enough - just a few months later in March 1975, I was on a plane heading south, leaving the 'last subversive push of Communism' behind me - or so I thought!
+Sure enough - just a few months later in March 1975, I was on a plane heading south (hence the handle "Flysouth", leaving the 'last subversive push of Communism' behind me - or so I thought!

 Wherever you find yourself, there you are!

 Stepping off the SAA 747 at Jan Smuts Airport on March 18, 1975 was a thrill!
 Having left England in a blizzard - literally - and in what seemed to be endless winter, what a joy to see cloudless blue, sunny skies and a temperature which to me felt like high summer in Britain!

 Once ensconced in a 'residential hotel' in the infamous place called Hillbrow, a part of Johannesburg renowned for it's 'polyglot' population (read 'pimps, prostitutes and seedy layabouts') even in those days (shudder to think what it is like nowadays) I set about finding paying work - not difficult in those days at all if one had any skills - and I parlayed my motor-car fixing skills, self-taught though they were, into a job with a Ford auto-dealer as a mechanic.
 Good enough for a start.